Abdul Rahman Abbas: Political career

-Yang di-Pertua Negeri
+Yang di-Pertua Negeri of Penang (2001–2021)

-Abdul Rahman was appointed Yang di-Pertua Negeri of Penang by Yang di-Pertuan Agong Tuanku Salahuddin Abdul Aziz Shah in May 2001 for four years.
+Abdul Rahman was appointed Yang di-Pertua Negeri of Penang by the 11th Yang di-Pertuan Agong, Sultan Salahuddin Abdul Aziz Shah in May 2001 for four years.
 In 2005, his term was extended for another four years by Tuanku Syed Sirajuddin.
-He was reappointed by Tuanku Mizan Zainal Abidin in 2009 and 2011, by Tuanku Abdul Halim Mu’adzam Shah in 2013 and 2015, and by Tuanku Muhammad V in 2017 for another four years.
+He was reappointed again by Tuanku Mizan Zainal Abidin in 2009 and 2011, by Tuanku Abdul Halim Mu’adzam Shah in 2013 and 2015, and lastly by Sultan Muhammad V in 2017 for another four years.